p3lim/dbc-helper/README.md

 # DBC Helper

-This is a tool to make it easier to scrape DBC/DB2 files from World of Warcraft, using provided CSV files from [Wago Tools](https://wago.tools/db2).
+This is a tool to make it easier to scrape DBC/DB2 files from World of Warcraft.
+It uses DBC/DB2 files in CSV format from [Wago Tools](https://wago.tools/db2) (with permission).

 ## Usage

 It is intended to be run as a GitHub Action (see below), defining Python script file(s) that generate output.

 The action comes with some Python utilities for downloading the CSV file(s) and structuring them.
 An example use-case can be as follows:

 ```python
 import util # provided by this action